Copyright 2014 MillieAnne Lowe, Orange County, California

 Still in hospital slippers, I stood an inch taller than this kid, who must have just graduated from high school.
 I glared at him and watched him lose his confidence.
 He eyed his superior, but Commander Creep was too busy arguing with Eric to notice.
 I took advantage of the moment and moved past the cadet, bumping him aside as I did so.
 The others followed me.

 Once through the door, Denise held it closed.
 I stepped quietly to Ginny’s bed and whispered, “Mrs. Johnson, it’s me.
-Haley.
+Hayley.
 My friends and I are here to see you.”

 “I’m sure you needed the rest,” I said.